mtiller/ModelicaBook/text/source/components/packages/fqn.rst

 .. index:: fully qualified name

-As can be seen in the example code, these types are references by their "fully qualified name".
+As can be seen in the example code, these types are referenced by their "fully qualified name".
 That means that type name starts with the name of a top-level package (a package that is not contained within another package).
 Each ``.`` in the name represents a new